Pramilachaudhary/Classication-Project/Writeup.md

   **Data Description:**

-  This dataset consists of 61069 number of instances  and 21 number of attributes
+  This dataset consists of 61069 number of instances  and 21 number of attributes and all the mushroom's physical characteristics in dataset are of these two types of species: Agaricus and Lepiota Family Mushroom (Contains medicine compunds)

   Target and Features used for building models :